-Kamala Harris Releases ‘Opportunity Agenda for Black Men’
+Kamala Harris Releases ‘Opportunity Agenda’ for Black Men | Atlanta Daily World

 In the final weeks of the campaign, Team Harris-Walz will take the vice president’s Opportunity Agenda on the road with programming specifically designed to engage Black men.

-As part of the campaign, Pontiac man and Detroit union laborer Gerald Allen kicked off a national commercial featuring him and his family, detailing the contrasts between Harris and Trump.
+As part of the campaign, Pontiac man and union laborer Gerald Allen kicked off a national commercial featuring him and his family, detailing the contrasts between Harris and Trump.
 The ad will run nationally across battleground states.
 Additionally, the Harris-Walz team will be campaigning and promoting the Opportunity Agenda for Black men at Black-owned sports bars and restaurants across battleground states throughout October.